Camp Atterbury-Muscatatuck: Acquisition of Muscatatuck

 In July 2005, Camp Atterbury's size was increased an estimated 1000 acre after it obtained the Muscatatuck State Development Center, a former state mental facility founded in the 1920s.
 The site included sixty-eight buildings, an 180 acre reservoir, a submerged neighborhood, an extensive tunnel system, and many other features.
 Renamed Muscatatuck Urban Training Center (MUTC), it was acquired with the intention of converting it into the Department of Defense's premier urban training center.

-2008 Tornado
+2008 tornado

 On 3 June 2008, a tornado hit Camp Atterbury, damaging an estimated forty buildings.
 Two injuries were reported.
-Despite the estimated multi million-dollar damage to the camp, training continued for more than 2,000 troops, including a U.S. Marine unit that was at the site during the tornado outbreak.
+Despite the estimated multimillion-dollar damage to the camp, training continued for more than 2,000 troops, including a U.S. Marine unit that was at the site during the tornado outbreak.
 Four days later, the National Guard and U.S. Marines at Camp Atterbury were utilized in response to the June 2008 Midwest floods.